 Sponsored Programs FAQs

-Yes.
-Staff in the Office of Sponsored Programs will be available to provide support to the university’s research activities and answer all your questions.
-Please direct your question to the appropriate contact listed on the OVPRI contact webpage.
-Please remember that staff may be telecommuting and on flex schedules so there may be some delay in response time.
+Yes, Office of Sponsored Programs staff are available to provide support to the university’s research activities and answer all your questions.
+Please remember that staff may be teleworking and on flex schedules, so there may be a delay in response time.

 Visit this page for regular updates to information provided by sponsors.
 If you do not see any info for your sponsor, check their specific website or use the contact info provided in the RFP to check with the sponsor.